srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

     }
 ```

-Wildcards can be used in the context mode for configuration tasks.
+As expected, wildcards can be used in the context mode for configuration tasks also.
 Here is how to add vlan tagging for `subinterface 0` on all interfaces:

 ```srl
 # switching to candidate datastore